GSDI Global Citizen Award 2016 to Prof Ian Masser

-Emeritus Professor Ian Masser is to receive the Global Spatial Data Infrastructure (GSDI) Global Citizen Award in 2016, only the fourth time this award has been made since the founding of GSDI.
+Emeritus Professor Ian Masser received the Global Spatial Data Infrastructure (GSDI) Global Citizen Award in 2016, only the fourth time this award has been made since the founding of GSDI.
 “This is the greatest moment in my life,” Masser said, “I couldn’t believe my ears when I heard the news.”

 Prof Masser’s acceptance speech, which will be online shortly from our website - ‘Looking back on SDI developments with an eye to the future’ - draws upon his own experiences over the last 30 years and will reconsider the four Brave New GIS Worlds scenarios of future developments put forward in 1996 in the light of subsequent events, with particular reference to the diffusion of SDIs that has taken place throughout the world and the impacts of technological innovation and the development of the GIS industry on society as a whole.